Abnormal dense and dilute nuclear systems: Conclusion

+Then we studied if it is possible to form a Bose-Einstein condensate from bosonic clusters consisting of an even number of nucleons, e.g. of the $\alpha$ clusters or deutrons.
+We showed that the charged Bose cluster condensates can be described by a complex field $\phi$ similarly to the description of supercharged nuclei performed in Sect.~\ref{sec:Anomalous}.
+We estimated the energy for the dilute $\alpha$ condensate extended systems, which charge is compensated by the electrons.
+For $n>n_{\rm Mott}\simeq 0.04n_0$ according to our estimate the system is destroyed.

+Finally we made some speculations about formation of metastable pion Bose-Einstein condensate during the course of the heavy-ion collisions.
+Section~\ref{sec:observation-sec} discussed the situation with observations of exotic phenomena considered in the review.

-In 1971 Migdal suggested possibility of existence of metastable or stable abnormal pion condensate nuclei and Bodmer assumed possibility of collapsed quark nuclei.
-In 1974 Lee and Wick proposed scalar (sigma) condensate abnormal nuclei.
-In 1984 Witten suggested quark nuggets.
-These pioneering suggestions paved the way for numerous subsequent theoretical and experimental investigations of various anomalous nuclear objects.
-New more detailed models were constructed.
-Nevertheless, in spite of more than fifty years were past, as in early days of this field, there remain essential uncertainties in theoretical predictions due to a lack of our knowledge of a strongly interacting dense matter.
+Concluding, in spite of more than fifty years were past, as in early days of this field, there remain essential uncertainties in theoretical predictions due to a lack of our knowledge of the behavior of the strongly interacting dense and dilute nuclear matter.
 In spite of abnormal nuclear states were not observed, the number of observations grows, which are hardly explained by conventional physics.
 Some of such events could be associated with manifestation of anomalous nuclear systems.
 Let us be patient.
 Time flows not in vain.